tinacms/tina-cloud-starter/README.md

 Now that Tina Cloud editing is working correctly, we can deploy the site so that other team members can make edits too.

+> ℹ️ Gotcha: since your changes are being synced directly to Github, you'll notice that your non-"admin" routes still receive the unedited data from your local filesystem.
+This is mostly fine since editing with Tina Cloud is designed for hosted environments.
+But beware that changes to your schema may result in a mismatch between the Tina Cloud API and your local client.

 ## Deploy

 ### Vercel